rounit57/VERA/README.md

-# VERA: Voice-based Railway Inquiry System
+# VERA: Voice-based Railway Enquiry System

 ## Overview
 VERA is an extension of [Indic-Voice-Enabled-Finance-Assistant](https://github.com/rounit57/Indic-Voice-Enabled-Finance-Assistant) , designed to provide railway inquiry services through voice-based interactions in Indian languages.
 It integrates REST APIs to fetch train-related data and customizes LLM responses using intent classification for improved user experience.